-The proposed amendments to the Regents' Rules and Regulations, Part One, Chapter III, Section 6, Subsection 6.3, Subdivision 6.35 clarify that appeals of institutional decisions related to nonreappointment of nontenured faculty are limited to allegations of reasons unlawful under the state or federal laws and constitution.
+The amendments to Subdivision 6.35 clarify that appeals of institutional decisions related to nonreappointment of nontenured faculty are limited to allegations of reasons unlawful under the state or federal laws and constitution.
 Additionally, the amendments provide that the decision of the chief administrative officer, reached following recommendation by the hearing tribunal, is final.

-The proposed amendments to Subsection 6.(11) provide the minimum procedural requirements for academic program and/or position reduction not resulting from financial exigency.
-The guidelines comply with a recent decision of the Fifth Circuit Court of Appeals.
-The proposed amendments have been circulated to the chief administrative officers for review and comment and input has also been provided by the U. T. System Faculty Advisory Council.
+The amendments to Subsection 6.(11), which provide the minimum procedural requirements for academic program and/or position reduction not resulting from financial exigency, comply with a recent decision of the Fifth Circuit Court of Appeals.

-2. U. T. Arlington: Request for Authorization to Establish Master of Science and Doctor of Philosophy Degrees in Environmental Science and Engineering and to Submit the Proposed Degree Programs to the Coordinating Board for Approval (Catalog Change).--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Nedderman that authorization be granted to establish Master of Science and Doctor of Philosophy degrees in Environmental Science and
+2. U. T. Arlington: Authorization to Establish Master of Science and Doctor of Philosophy Degrees in Environmental Science and Engineering and to Submit the Degree Programs to the Coordinating Board for Approval (Catalog Change).-The Board, upon recommendation of the Academic Affairs Committee, established Master of Science and Doctor of Philosophy degrees in Environmental Science and Engineering at The University of Texas at Arlington and authorized submission of the proposals to the Texas Higher Education Coordinating Board for approval.